SkygearIO/skygear-doc/content/cloud-db/queries/js.md

 // records owned by following users but not friend users
 ```

-See [Social Relations][doc-social-relation] section for more information.
+See [Social Network][doc-social-network] section for more information.

 ### Geolocation condition